 Nearly one in five adults in the United States has twisted, bulging varicose veins in their legs.
-To find solutions for the pain and other complications of varicose veins, the team at Soffer Health Institute in Aventura, Weston, Hialeah, and Deerfield Beach, Florida, provides comprehensive vein evaluations.
+To find solutions for the pain and other complications of varicose veins, the team at Soffer Health Institute in Aventura, Weston, and Hialeah Florida, provides comprehensive vein evaluations.
 Board-certified cardiologist Ariel Soffer, MD, FACC, and his team use the latest techniques in endovenous ablation and sclerotherapy to destroy damaged veins and improve your leg health.
 Schedule a consultation online or call the Soffer Health Institute office nearest you.
 Telemedicine consultations are also available

 Varicose veins describe damaged veins that become noticeably enlarged due to backed-up blood and weakened blood vessel walls.
 This enlargement typically affects the veins in your legs and is the result of inefficient valves.